 So, Who Said We Should Stop Repinning Anyway?

 Welllllll, it all stems from this email from Pinterest.
-You see, when the first big algorithm update of 2020 happened that summer, it also unleashed a spam filter “bug” that was removing pins from search results.
+You see, back when the first big algorithm update of 2020 happened that summer, it also unleashed a spam filter “bug” that was removing pins from search results.

 Naturally, bloggers affected by the bug, reached out to the Help desk and many received this response: